 Top tips for making Mary Berry's lemon drizzle cake

-This lemon drizzle loaf will keep in an airtight container or cake tin at room temperature for three days and will freeze well for up to two months unsliced and wrapped tightly in clingfilm.
+This lemon drizzle loaf will be kept in an airtight container or cake tin at room temperature for three days and will freeze well for up to two months unsliced and wrapped tightly in clingfilm.

 Can I use only granulated sugar in this lemon drizzle cake?